shobhit45/kids-ecommerce/kidsworld/README.md

 - Product browsing and searching
 - Shopping cart management
-- Barcode scanner integration for adding products

 - User authentication and registration

----

 ## Backend

-The backend folder contains the server-side code for the E-commerce website.
-It handles product data storage, user authentication, and barcode scanning functionality.

 ### Key Features

-- RESTful API endpoints for managing products, users, and sessions
 - Database models and schemas for storing product data and user information
 - Barcode scanning functionality using external libraries or APIs
-- Integration with payment gateways for processing transactions

----

 ## Getting Started